 e) Beth Schaubroeck reported on the student activity lunch with games.
 Overall there were fewer students at the meeting this year.
 Beth asked for ideas on other potential activities, possibly Jeopardy.
 It was noted that attendance in general was down at this meeting and that we conflicted with spring break for many students.

 f) Ivars Peterson gave the report from National.
 He encouraged people to check the web site for the latest updates on the centennial celebration at MathFest in 2015.
 April is math awareness month, with theme “Math Magic and Mystery.”
 He also pointed out that as a member benefit National is considering adding access to some e-books as well as journal.
 HE encouraged people to look at Edfinity, a database of textbook problems and all AMC problems.
 Instructors can use it to build problem sets.
 They can also get practice AMC for $10/student.
 Finally he reminded people that the National office has 125 committees that need staffing.
 People can nominate themselves or others for these positions.

 3. Announcements and Information Items

-a.
-Daluss Siewert announced that Marlow Anderson from Colorado College is the 2013 Distinguished Teaching Award Recipient
+a) Kyle Riley announced that Anne Dougherty from University of Colorado is the 2014 Distinguished Teaching Award Recipient

 Secretary/Treasurer of the MAA Rocky Mountain Section